ApopheniaPays/dextassistant/README.md

 As this script makes cosmetic changes only, there's no harm you can do by poking around.
 Explore it.

+## Usage Tips

+Ok, if you need to be told how to use this, you probably aren't ready to be doing this kind of trading.
+But here's my basic routine for checking out a token and deciding if it's real or a scam: Check an see any the existing search results for the contract address, check if liquidity is locked, look at the pair explorer and see if there is website/telegram/ discord referenced and look at those to get an impression.
+Takes no time at all.

+Oh, yeah, and, be extra skeptical if the liquidity pool is less than 1000 ETH.
+I've seen real coins with pools as small as 20 ETH, but I've never (yet) seen a scam with a pool over 1000 ETH.

 # KNOWN ISSUES

 1.)
 Right now the list filtering and sorting only acts on existing rows.
 As new transactions or pools appear, they come in at the top, exactly as if the list wasn't filtered or sorted.
 I'll get around to it.
 Hey, it's an open source script, you don't like it, fix it yourself.

+# FUTURE PLANS

+In keeping with this tool's mission of helping beginning and small traders get a leg up, in an upcoming version this userscript may begin asking for permission to check your wallet balances.
+If you hold enough wealth to qualify for the premium-level subscriptions to some popular websites, such as holding 20k DEXT for DEXTools 2nd-tier subscription or holding enough TRND to qualify for Trendering's exclusive 300-member telegram, you may be prevented from further use of this script.
+If you wish to avoid these restrictions you may wish not to upgrade the script.